 Bio-based industries will increase the competitiveness of the European economy through re-industrialisation and sustainable growth.
 New value chains are being created between often unconnected sectors, ranging from primary production and processing industries to consumer brands.

 The development of new bio-based products and markets based on smart and efficient use of resources diversifies industries’ revenue streams.
 The BBI JU should therefore enable European companies to be more competitive in the global bioeconomy race with the US, China and Brazil.

 The BBI JU is expected to bridge European research knowledge with commercial scale bio-based products, making full use of European scientific and technological knowledge.
 The BBI JU should benefit all Member States where regions can play an important role through their Smart Specialisation Strategies.

 A strong European bio-based industrial sector will significantly reduce Europe’s dependency on fossil-based sources, help the EU meet climate change targets, and lead to greener and more environmentally friendly growth.

-- The new bio-based products resulting from the BBI will on average reduce CO2 emissions by at least 50% compared to their fossil alternatives.
+- Reduce greenhouse gas emissions (GHG) of new BBI JU bio-based products on average by at least 50% compared to their fossil alternatives